The Inkubator has three missions.

 Brooke Husic (she/her)

 #66: Themeless #14 | 12.10.2020

 #76: Puzzling AF | 3.11.2021 (with Rachel Fabi)

 Brooke Husic is a postdoctoral research fellow at Princeton University.
-Since she started constructing in early 2020, she’s had nearly 100 puzzles run in various publications and on independent blogs.
+Since she started constructing in early 2020, she’s had more than 100 puzzles run in various publications and on independent blogs.
 Brooke also has her own blog — xwords by a ladee — where, on the 27th of every month, she posts modern and challenging themeless puzzles clued at two difficulty levels.
-She made her tournament puzzle debut at Lollapuzzoola 2020 and was thrilled to construct for the Boswords and Lollapuzzoola tournaments, the latter of which she was honored to co-host and co-edit in 2021.
+She made her tournament puzzle debut at Lollapuzzoola 2020 and was thrilled to construct the Championship Puzzle for the Boswords and Lollapuzzoola tournaments, the latter of which she was honored to co-host and co-edit in 2021.
 She also assists the Inkubator team with web content.
 Brooke encourages any woman or otherwise underrepresented aspiring constructor to get in touch with her if they are interested in making crossword puzzles but haven’t yet taken the plunge.
 You can find Brooke on Twitter at @xandraladee.